-Naturally, this seems too good to be true and was met with some skepticism.
-While many readers of the book attest to its life-changing message, some call it an absolute gimmick.
+Naturally, this seemed too good to be true and was met with some skepticism.
+While many readers of the book attest to its life-changing message, some maintain that it’s just a gimmick.

 This summary handpicks the gems and filters out the exaggerations to give you only the important details.
 If you are interested in finding out whether or not the 4 Hour Work Week is your next gamechanger, read along.

 The 4 Hour Work Week: New Rich